 Ski bindings are very important, to say the least, as they provide you with the comfort to ski while giving you a proper grip, making sure your feet do not dangle when you are on the slopes.

 Women skis have special ski bindings that are different than the bindings that men use.
 The shoe sizes of men are different from the women range of shoe sizes.
 Now there are exceptions with women having large feet or men with a petite structure, but generally women shoe sizes are always smaller than their male skiing counterpart.

 If you go for women ski bindings, you would understand that these bindings have different high backs as well as dimensions as these are exclusively designed for women’s cross country ski boots and calves.

 To choose the right bindings, make sure your heel has a snug fit in the binding and you are able to flex your boot but the binding should not sway it away.
 The ski bindings should have a comfortable grip on your cross country ski boots without providing you with unnecessary play.

 The concept of “shrink it and pink it” to sell women ski do not work anymore.
 A woman skier needs performance and not just aesthetics.
-It is about their weight, structure, and preference of XC ski length.
+It is about their weight, structure, and preference of cross country ski length.

 From the six best women cross country skis that are reviewed above, which one is going to accompany you on your next cross country skiing adventure?